 Inheritance and other assets

 When thinking about inheritance, you likely have additional assets beyond your IRA.
-Things like your 401(k) plan, individual stocks, and precious metals are treated differently during the inheritance process.
+Things like your 401(k) plan and precious metals are treated differently during the inheritance process.
 Here is what you should know about how these assets will be affected by inheritance.

 401(k)s are similar to IRAs in their inheritance laws, but with some crucial differences.
 Legally, any surviving spouse automatically receives any assets from a 401(k), superseding any previous agreement between the account owner and their heirs.
 The spouse can sign a contract to refuse the money, in which case it would pass to the next of kin.